 “Comfort measures” are the things we do to make a patient feel better.
 There is no cure or treatment for everything, but that doesn’t mean nothing can be done to help.
-I find comfort and catharsis in writing, movies, exercise, and music.
+You don’t have to be a patient to know that we all need strategies for feeling good!
+I find comfort and catharsis in writing, movies, exercise, music and meaningful connections with people and animals.
 How about you?
 All ages are welcome here!

 Comfort Measures: The official CIOS blog